justanr/OpenWebAmp/README.md

 Use
 ---

-Currently, the only real way to use FlaskAmp is use the `manager.py add -d` command. `-d` (or `--dir`) should be a directory with TinyTag compatible tracks.
+Currently, the only way to add tracks is through the Flask-Script manager script.

+    ```python
+    python manager.py add -d /path/to/audio/directory/
+    ```

 That will search the directory for applicable files, open them, parse them and stuff them into the database.

 After that, you can use `/album/`, `/artist/`, and `/track/` as well their `<id>` option to view the data.

+You can also currently stream audio by navigating to `/stream/<stream_id>/`.
+For now, the streaming is handled by Flask and whichever WSGI server is handling it.

+Obviously, this will need to be changed since an actual web server will handle static files better.

 Why?
 ----